Brazil front-runner Lula shores up party alliances for October election

 Some parties are maneuvering to field their own candidates but could still back Lula in the runoff, such as the Social Democratic Party and some factions of the Brazilian Democratic Movement.

+Party members shouted "Out with Bolsonaro" and sang the Socialist hymn L'Internationale.

+"We need to defeat Bolsonaro soundly because he is a disgrace for Brazil," PSB president Carlos Siqueira said in a speech.
+Party leaders said Bolsonaro had undermined labor rights and environmental protections.

-(Reporting by Lisandra Paraguassu and Anthony Boadle Editing by Brad Haynes and Alistair Bell)
+(Reporting by Lisandra Paraguassu and Anthony Boadle; editing by Brad Haynes, Alistair Bell and Richard Pullin)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))